bcaffo/LittleInferenceBook/manuscript/08_tcis.md

 (under the pseudonym "Student") in 1908.
 Fisher provided further mathematical details about the distribution later.
 This distribution has thicker tails than the normal.
-It's indexed by a degrees of freedom and it gets more like a standard normal as the degrees of freedom get larger.
+It's indexed by degrees of freedom and it gets more like a standard normal as the degrees of freedom get larger.
 It assumes that the underlying data are iid Gaussian with the result that